 This would be fine if we were all able to objectively assess the number and use it as a way to determine what’s working and what’s not.
 But this isn’t what we do.

-I can go on and on about how weight is nothing but a number, but trust me I am attached to certain numbers just like you are.
-The truth is, I would never weigh myself unless I knew I was going to be happy with what I see.
+Don’t get me wrong — I am attached to certain numbers just like you are.
+I’ve been conditioned just like you have to constantly obsess about how much I weigh and what I look like.
+And the truth is, I would never weigh myself unless I was absolutely sure I was going to be happy with the number I see.

 I hate to admit this.
 I really do.
 After all, I’m sitting here preaching about how it doesn’t matter.
-But the fact is, I still struggle with letting any number past my cutoff put me into a complete depression and then react by eating to make myself feel better.
-(This is why I’m doing all of this, by the way — because I know how hard it is to struggle with these things.)
+But the fact is, I still struggle with letting any number past my cutoff put me into a complete depression.
+(This is why my business exists — because I’ve lived it.)

 So, should you weigh yourself?

-But since I know you may not be that far on your journey — and clearly, I am still walking on mine — the answer is this: if weighing yourself motivates you to continue, no matter what the number is, then go ahead.
+But since I know you may not be that far on your journey — I am still walking on mine — the answer is this: if you’re weighing yourself to get a benchmark and take control of the situation, then go ahead.
 However, if the number has a death grip on you and will totally derail you, don’t.

-It takes practice not to be desperate for that euphoric feeling you get when you see the number that tells you you’re finally good enough and that your life can begin.
-And I suspect it takes a lifetime not to think about it at all.
-Whatever you decide, just keep going.
+It takes practice to not be desperate for that euphoric feeling you get when you see the number that tells you you’re finally good enough.
+And it takes even more practice to not feel like a failure when you see the other kind of number.
+But these feelings are side effects from the cultural brainwashing we’ve been subjected to.